Our Favourite Places to Visit in Suffolk

 The pride of East Anglia: here's how to enjoy a perfect Suffolk-ation

 Being perched out on the eastern promontory of England, it has the advantage of being pretty unspoilt and quiet compared to the rest of the country.
 You can really lose yourself in the countryside… and perhaps choose to never return to the chaos of the cities.
 All those darn people.
 Although, if you do feel the urge to visit a city, you can’t go wrong with Ipswich, because the county capital still feels pretty rural.
-Anyway, for now, here is Plum Guide's list of places to visit in Suffolk.
+And we would definitely recommend a stay in one of our exclusive homes too, because here at Plum Guide we guarantee quality with every single property, accepting only the top 3% of homes onto our site.
+Anyway, for now, here is our list of places to visit in Suffolk.

 Bury St Edmunds